-(b) Screening of parking (larger than three spaces) and loading areas (larger than 400 square feet) is required.
-The specifications for this screening are as follows:

-(i) Landscaped parking areas shall include special design features which effectively screen the parking lot areas from view.
+- (b) Screening of parking (larger than three spaces) and loading areas (larger than 400 square feet) is required.
+The specifications for this screening are as follows: - (i) Landscaped parking areas shall include special design features which effectively screen the parking lot areas from view.
 These design features may include the use of landscaped berms, decorative walls, and raised planters.
 Berms, planters, and other forms of vegetative landscaping are permitted for screening that fronts US 30.
 Walls are prohibited for screening that fronts US 30;

-(ii) Landscape planters may be used to define or screen the appearance of off-street parking areas from the public right-of-way;

-(iii) Materials to be installed should achieve a balance between low-lying and vertical shrubbery and trees;

-(iv) Trees shall be planted in landscaped islands in all parking areas, and shall be equally distributed and on the basis of one tree for each seven parking spaces in order to provide a canopy effect; and

-(v) The minimum dimension of the landscape islands shall be three feet and the landscaping shall be protected from vehicular damage by some form of wheel guard or curb.

-(2) Screening of Service Facilities.
+- (ii) Landscape planters may be used to define or screen the appearance of off-street parking areas from the public right-of-way; - (iii) Materials to be installed should achieve a balance between low-lying and vertical shrubbery and trees; - (iv) Trees shall be planted in landscaped islands in all parking areas, and shall be equally distributed and on the basis of one tree for each seven parking spaces in order to provide a canopy effect; and - (v) The minimum dimension of the landscape islands shall be three feet and the landscaping shall be protected from vehicular damage by some form of wheel guard or curb. - (2) Screening of Service Facilities.
 Except for single-dwelling units and duplexes, service facilities such as gas meters and air conditioners which would otherwise be visible from a public street, customer or resident parking area, any public facility or any residential area shall be screened from view by placement of a solid wood fence or masonry wall between five and eight feet in height or evergreens already to correct height minimums.
-This includes rooftop service facilities.
 All refuse materials shall be contained within the screened area.
+Rooftop service facilities and equipment shall be screened from view from adjacent streets and adjacent properties in one of the following ways: - (a) A parapet wall of adequate height; - (b) A screen around the equipment that is made of a primary exterior finish material used on other portions of the building; or - (c) Setback such that it is not visible from the public street(s) and adjacent properties.